Cultured Guru Logo

 Vegan Beet Burger Recipe

-I include oven-baking as the main cooking method in the recipe card, but you can grill the patties on the barbeque.
+I include oven-baking as the primary cooking method in the recipe card, but you can grill the patties on the barbeque.
 To grill the burgers, start by following the exact directions.
 After you baste the burgers with oil, grill them on your BBQ grill for 6-8 minutes on each side.

 When grilling these burgers on the BBQ, it helps to clean your grill first.
 Before starting your grill, clean the grates.
-Then, rub a high smoke point oil on the grates using paper towels to coat them.
-I suggest using avocado oil or saturated fat, like tallow.
+Then, using paper towels, rub a high smoke point oil on the grates to coat them.
+I suggest using avocado oil or saturated fat like tallow.

 Ingredients to Make a Grillable Beet Burger